garrensmith/LazyBoy/docs/define.md

 ## Custom Views

-Lazyboy created set of basic views for each model.
+Lazyboy creats a set of basic views for each model.
 However often more complex views will be required.
 This can be defined as follows.

 		var Album = Model.define("Album",{
 			band: String,